Can I get a loan if I’m on benefits?

 Loans for bad credit

-You may be able to find bad credit loans that will accept people on benefits without a guarantor, although your choices are likely to be limited.
+If you’re looking for loans on benefits and you have bad credit, you may be able to find bad credit loans that will accept you without a guarantor, although your choices are likely to be limited.

 Secured loans

-Secured loans are secured against the value of a valuable asset, such as a car or house that can be repossessed if you can’t make the repayments.
+Secured loans are secured against a valuable asset, such as a car or house, that can be repossessed if you can’t make the repayments.
 You could have a better chance of being approved for a secured loan, because they’re less risky for lenders.
-However, secured loans can be devastating for borrowers who are unable to repay and have assets repossesed.
+However, secured loans can be devastating for borrowers who are unable to repay and have assets repossessed.

 Payday loans

 While providing quick access to credit, payday loans generally come with very high interest rates and short repayment terms.
-Think very carefully about taking a payday loan if you’re on benefits, particularly if you’re unemployed, as lenders charge high penalty fees if you fall behind on repayments.
+Think very carefully about taking a payday loan if you’re on benefits, particularly if you’re unemployed.
+Lenders can charge high penalty fees if you fall behind on repayments.

 Credit union loans

 If you’re a member of a credit union, it’s worth seeing how they could help.
-Credit unions typically offer lower interest rates to their members, but you may have to save with them for a while before you can borrow.
+Credit union loans typically offer lower interest rates to members, but you may have to save with the union for a while before you can borrow.

-Some credit unions also offer what’s known as child benefit loans or family loans to parents who have their child benefit paid directly into their credit union account.
+Some credit unions also offer what’s known as child benefit loans or family loans.
+Here, the money is paid out to parents who have their child benefit paid directly into their credit union account.

 Government loans

-You may be eligible for a Budgeting Loan (formerly called a Crisis Loan) from the UK government if you’ve been on certain benefits, such as Income Support, JSA, ESA or Pension Credits for six months.
+You may be eligible for a budgeting loan (formerly called a Crisis Loan) from the UK government.
+You’ll need to have been on certain benefits, such as Income Support, JSA, ESA or Pension Credits, for at least six months.

-- Universal Credit (UC) Advance – because of lag between claiming for UC and receiving your first payment, you can apply for an advance payment if you are in financial hardship, for example, if you can’t afford to pay your rent or buy food, while you wait for your first payment.
+Universal Credit (UC) Advance – because of the lag between claiming for UC and receiving your first payment, you can apply for an advance payment if you’re in financial hardship.
+This might apply, for example, if you can’t afford to pay your rent or buy food while you wait for your first payment.
 You can have up to 24 months to pay back the loan.

-- Support for mortgage interest (SMI) - you might be able to get help towards interest payments on you’ll usually get help paying the interest on up to £200,000 of your loan or mortgage, if you are in receipt of certain qualifying benefits.
+Support for mortgage interest (SMI) – you might be able to get help towards interest payments.
+If you’re eligible, you’ll usually get help paying the interest on up to £200,000 of your loan or mortgage if you’re in receipt of certain qualifying benefits.

-- Hardship payment – very low paid workers who have to take time off work because they are victims of crime can apply for a hardship payment, if they are not eligible for Statutory Sick Pay or other financial assistance.
-Payment is capped at £500.
+Hardship payment – very low paid workers who have to take time off work because they’re victims of crime can apply for a hardship payment.
+This applies if they’re not eligible for Statutory Sick Pay or other financial assistance.
 The fund is administered by the Criminal Injuries Compensation Authority.

 Being ill or disabled shouldn’t stop you getting a loan.
 Banks and other lenders are not allowed to discriminate against you because of a mental or physical health condition.

-However, if you’re on disability benefits, your income could be relatively low, which lenders could use as a reason to reject your loan application or charge you higher rates.
+However, if you’re on disability benefits, your income may be relatively low, which may mean lenders reject your loan application or charge you higher rates.

 For more information, MoneyHelper has useful advice on applying for loans on disability benefits and the alternatives.